dukechain2333/dukechain2333/README.md

 ### Hi there 👋 I'm William Qian
 🎉 Welcome to my GitHub profile!
-🔭 I’m currently a Ph.D. student studying Biostatistics.
+🔭 I’m currently a Ph.D. student in Biostatistics.

 <!-- ### And this is my [LinkedIn](https://www.linkedin.com/in/william-qian-3a97b5245/) page. -->